-The agreed analysis of all our credit unions is that the thrust of many of your proposals is very strong on controlling / constraining / limiting credit union activity and development but very very short on supportive and developmental measures which could help credit unions to safely grow their businesses for the good of their communities.
-In the aftermath of a seriously damaging banking crisis this country needs to develop a strong credit union sector as a diverse alternative to the for-profit banking sector but these proposals so obviously limit and unnecessarily ring-fence credit unions that we must seriously question the rationale and motivation for many of your proposals.
+The proposals in our opinion are very strong on controlling and limiting the credit union's activity and development but very very short on supportive and developmental measures which could help credit unions to safely grow their businesses for the good of their communities.

+These proposals so obviously limit and unnecessarily ring-fence credit unions that we must seriously question the rationale and motivation for many of your proposals.